This article explains the main steps in settling someone’s affairs after death.

 Tip: No one been living in the house since the death?
 It would be wise to change the locks.
 Also, the insurance company might require that someone stay or visit the house.
 To avoid unpleasant surprises, check if the insurer has any specific requirements.

-Can a liquidator give an item to an heir before the end of the liquidation process?
+As liquidator, can I give an item to an heir before the end of the liquidation process?

 However, items of sentimental value (clothes, personal papers, medals and diplomas) can be distributed to the heirs before the succession is fully liquidated.